0xfaded/gpu-deadbeef/README.md

 Finally, we need a memory address to write to.
-The uniform register can be used to pass a vector of values from the outsider world to the QPU's.
+The uniform register can be used to pass a vector of values from the outside world to the QPU's.
 More on this later, but for now it suffices that we can read an address from the special register `unif`.

     .set out_addr, r0